 A team of K-State researchers recently received a $200,000 Agriculture and Food Research Initiative Competitive Grant from the U.S. Department of Agriculture's National Institute of Food and Agriculture to establish concentrations of cannabinoids in livestock after exposure to industrial hemp.

-Drs.
-Magnin, Ensley team up for four-year grant focusing on cannabinoids
+RELATED: Drs.
+Magnin, Ensley team on cannabinoid grant

 Faculty members Dr. Geraldine Magnin and Dr. Steve Ensley are partnering on a four-year grant proposal that has been funded by the U.S. Food and Drug Administration.
-The proposal, titled "Method validation for the analysis of cannabinoids in animal specimen and hemp-based animal feed products," is worth $76,000 a year and is part of the anatomy and physiology department's focus on groundbreaking research.
+The proposal, titled "Method validation for the analysis of cannabinoids in animal specimen and hemp-based animal feed products," is worth $76,000 a year and is part of the Anatomy & Physiology Department's focus on groundbreaking research.

-Dr. Hall's grant centers on protective effects of exercise on Alzheimer's disease
+Dr. Hall studies protective effects of exercise on Alzheimer's disease

-A new Kansas State University anatomy & physiology faculty member has earned an NIH grant worth a total of $140,500 over two years.
+A new Kansas State University Anatomy & Physiology Department faculty member has earned an NIH grant worth a total of $140,500 over two years.
 Dr. Stephanie Hall received the award for her proposal titled "Protective effects of exercise against Alzheimer's disease in a transgenic rat model."
-Hall comes to KSU from Boise State.
+Dr. Hall was also invited to take part in an NIH study section as an early career reviewer.
+Dr. Hall comes to KSU from Boise State.
 Before that, she studied skeletal muscle physiology at the University of Florida.
 She earned her doctorate and master’s degrees from the University of Northern Colorado.

-Dr. Comer achieves KSU College of Vet Med first with his CAREER award
+Dr. Comer achieves KSU College of Vet Med first with award win

 A Kansas State University researcher is the first in the College of Veterinary Medicine to receive a CAREER award from the National Science Foundation.
 Dr. Jeff Comer, associate professor of anatomy and physiology, has received a $450,513 award from the NSF Faculty Early Career Development, or CAREER, Program.

-Dr. Delong highlighted in '50 Kansans You Should Get to Know' feature
+Dr. Delong ranks among '50 Kansans You Should Get to Know'

 Dr. Rob Delong is featured in Ingram's business magazine's "50 Kansans You Should Get to Know."
 Dr. Delong serves as associate professor in the Nanotechnology Innovation Center at K-State.
 His group studies the interaction, stabilization and delivery of nucleic acid therapeutics and proteins by nanoparticles, with a particular interest in their anti-cancer, biochemical and immunological activity.